Ajaxy/tinyspec/README.md

 ```
 MyModel {field1, field2}
 ```
 You can describe any number of models in a single `*.models.tinyspec` file.
-Fields should be separated by `,` or `;`.
+Fields should be separated by `,`.
 By default, all fields are required and accept `string` data values.

 #### Data Types
 To specify the expected data type, add it after semicolon (`:`).
 To make fields accept arrays, add brackets (`[]`).
 For example to define an object: